ask-izzy/ask-izzy/README.md

   - SCREENSHOT_FAILURES
   This will generate screenshots when a test fails.

+  - BAIL_ON_TEST_FAIL
+  Setting this flag will halt testing as soon as one test fails.

 ## Tests
 All tests live in the `test` top level directory.